• Skip to primary navigation

 Oolong teas have the characteristics of both black and green tea.

-Oolongs taste closer to black tea but lighter with a hint of roasted or dried fruits, cocoa, or cinnamon.
+Oolongs taste closer to black tea but lighter with a hint of roasted or dried fruits, cocoa, or cinnamon - similar spice notes appear in a chai latte taste guide with spicy warmth.

 Some varieties also give an aftertaste of citrus or bergamot.